 The lounge looks nice with lots of woods (floor, tables, etc.) and sofa seating along with dining table seating.
 There are ‘Rest Pods’, which are free-to-use day beds, but they are often full.

 The breakfast is good with hot dishes like scrambled eggs, hash browns, bacon, sausages, etc. The drinks, alcoholic and non-alcoholic, are plentiful.
 It also has showers and Bliss Spa facilities for an extra charge.

 4. Plaza Premium Lounge Terminal 4

 While the SkyTeam lounge, just past security, is a good lounge and easily the most convenient Diners Club Card and Priority Pass lounge to access, being so close to security, it is worth trekking further into the departures lounge to the quieter Plaza Premium lounge.
 The Plaza Premium Lounge in Terminal 4 has better food than the SkyTeam Lounge, and it is more peaceful, making it one of the best Diners Club Card lounges at London Heathrow.

 The lounge has decent food, a bar, the decor is stylish, and there are reclining chairs in a darkened room if you need sleep.
 While the lounge is definitely nice looking, it doesn’t make it to the top of our list because it lacks any views of the planes and runways.
-The SkyTeam Lounge Terminal 4 is the better lounge to chose for views.
+The SkyTeam Lounge Terminal 4 is the better lounge to choose for views.
 It does have floor-to-ceiling windows and skylights, offering plenty of natural light.
 It also has sofa seats, well armchairs, by the windows and seats with desks in booths, it is very well laid out.
 There is also a cafe area where the buffet is located, as well as a bar area.

 The buffet here is really good, lots of salads (maybe 7 varieties in total), sandwich wraps, cheeses, 5 hot dishes in 3 heated vats, cans of drink, and a tea and coffee machine.
 There is also a bar area with alcoholic drinks, spirits, wine, and beer, along with a bowl of tacos or crisps with 6 dips, including salsa, olives, guacamole, etc. All the food seems nutritious and fresh.